WillCao68/twist-api/source/includes/_reactions.md

 ### Properties of reaction object

+The reaction object is either `null` or has one or more key-value pairs.

 | Name | Type | Description |
 | ---- | --- | --- |
 | *key* | String | The reaction added by one or more users |